-- Are your food and fluid intake adequate? - Are you eating a healthy, diet? - Are you constipated?
-If you are already following the previous tips seek medical advice. - Is the drainage bag below the level of the bladder, particularly when sitting in a low or reclining chair?
+- Are your food and fluid intake adequate?

+- Are you taking an adequate fluid intake?

+- Are you eating a healthy, diet?

+- Are you constipated?
+If you are already following the previous tips seek medical advice.

+- Is the drainage bag below the level of the bladder, particularly when sitting in a low or reclining chair?

 - Is the tubing twisted, or restricted by tight clothing? - Is the tubing extended or pulled tight towards the bag? - Is the catheter tube connected to the drainage bag correctly? - Are the leg straps stopping urine flowing into the bag? - Is the bag too full?
 If in doubt empty the bag. - Change your position and walk around if you are able and it is safe. - If your catheter is leaking but still draining some urine, this may be due to bladder spasms-where the bladder contracts as a result of irritation from the catheter.
-Bladder spasm can make you feel like you need to pass urine or you may experience abdominal cramps.
-This usually stops and is nothing to worry about.
-If the problem persists, contact your health care professional for advice.
-Sometimes patients who have bladder spasms can be treated with medication. - If your catheter is not draining, you need to contact your health care professional.
+Sometimes patients who have bladder spasms can be treated with medication, speak with your healthcare professional.